rescrv/eudaemon/eudaemonsh/man/uname.1.md

 **DESCRIPTION**

-The **uname** utility writes synshell system identification to the standard output.
-This command is designed for an LLM to identify the synshell environment it is operating in.
+The **uname** utility writes eudaemonsh system identification to the standard output.
+This command is designed for an LLM to identify the eudaemonsh environment it is operating in.

 The options are as follows: